Frequently Asked Questions

 This direct connection can often generate surprising, informative, joyful, and rewarding moments for both patrons and composers.

-Music Patron’s operating costs are covered by Gift Aid donations and optional donations that patrons can choose to add on top of their monthly contribution.
+Our operating costs are covered by monthly and one-off donations given directly to Music Patron, optional donations that patrons can choose to add on top of their monthly contribution, and Gift Aid donations.

 Music Patron is a start-up project incubated within Sound and Music, the UK’s national organisation for new music, and a charity (registered charity no. 1124609) which enables us to claim the Gift Aid on eligible donations.

-Why is the minimum donation £10 per month?
+Why is the minimum donation to support a composer £10 per month?

-We set our minimum donation at £10 per month to reflect the average Spotify & Apple Music subscriptions, as these are how most people engage with their music today.
+We set our minimum donation to composers at £10 per month to reflect the average Spotify & Apple Music subscriptions, as these are how most people engage with their music today.

 How often will I hear from a composer?